 For me, the aroma of baking cookies transports me to my childhood.
 I am reminded of mom’s fresh baked cookies, of weekends enjoying Mrs. Field’s cookies all the mall, or simply eating a cookie with my dad after school.

 Similar to photographs or songs, food has the power to evoke emotions, memories, and feelings.
 Food also has the amazing power of bringing people together.

 Of course I LOVE the usual chocolate chip cookie, but I also love trying new things.
 I am all about being adventurous and taking risks.
-I don’t have much experience using spices besides cinnamon in baking.
-I’ve always been intrigued by cardamom so I decided to give it a try.
-I’m sure glad I did.
+The pairing of pairing cardamom with chocolate has always intrigued me.

-If you missed out on Wednesday’s festivities, have no fear.
 In my calendar, everyday is cookie day.
 You can whip up the beloved chocolate chip cookies any day of the year.
-However, according to the National Confectioners Association, you have another chance as August 4th is also National Chocolate Chip Day!

 - 2 large eggs